 2. Consider the consequences of not being yourself

 Most students have been urged to ‘be yourself’ at some stage during the graduate recruitment process.
 What if they fail to follow this advice and try to fake a barristerial persona?
 Well, most likely they will come across as inauthentic.
 Alternatively, their acting skills may be so good that they land the job.
 But then what?
-Earlier this week 11KBW barrister Sean Jones QC advised on Twitter against ‘spending a tough year of pupillage trying to be someone else.’
+11KBW barrister Sean Jones QC advised on Twitter against ‘spending a tough year of pupillage trying to be someone else.’

 3. Read your pupillage application again